redhat-developer/odo/website/docs/getting-started/cluster-setup/openshift.md

 > [(Source)](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/#motivation)
 [//]: # (Move until here)

-## Install the Service Binding Operator
+## Installing the Service Binding Operator
 odo uses [Service Binding Operator](https://operatorhub.io/operator/service-binding-operator) to provide the `odo link` feature which helps connect an odo component to a service or another component.

+To install the Service Binding Operator from the OpenShift web console:
 1. Login to the OpenShift web console with admin, and navigate to Operators > OperatorHub.
 2. Make sure that the Project is set to All Projects.
 3. Search for _**Service Binding Operator**_ in the search box under **All Items**.